unisonweb/platform/unison-src/transcripts/merge.output.md

 Previously, a merge branch would not include any dependents in the namespace, but that resulted in dependent unique types' GUIDs being regenerated.

+Later, we again omitted dependents from the namespace, and opted instead to include unque type guids in the Unison file for the user to copy/preserve.

 ``` ucm :hide
 scratch/main> builtins.mergeio lib.builtins
 ```